mattbalza/temp/README.md

 }
 ```

-Add the following code at the bottom of custom.css:
+Finally, Add the following code at the bottom of custom.css:

 ```css
 /* ------ /FILTERED TABLE ------ */